API interface for stats.nba.com

 One of the key variables necessary to fully utilize py-Goldsberry is playerid.
-This is the unique id number assigned to each player by the NBA. py-Goldsberry has a top-level function PlayerList() built-in to give you quick access to a list of players and numbers.
-When you run the function, you should specify the year of the season from which you want the list of available players.
+This is the unique id number assigned to each player by the NBA. py-Goldsberry has a top-level class PlayerList() built-in to give you quick access to a list of players and numbers.

-If you want a list of every player in the history of the NBA, you can pass the AllTime=True argument:
+If you want a list of every game during the current season use the GameIDs() class:

 Release history Release notifications | RSS feed